Billion Dollar Offer from Meta CEO Mark Zuckerberg

 Tulloch is a prime example.
 Having previously turned down OpenAI for financial reasons, he joined the company after ChatGPT became a phenomenon.

-When Mira Murati founded Thinking Machines, he chose to follow her and stay, refusing the "unimaginable" offer from Meta.
+When Mira Murati founded Thinking Machines, he chose to follow her and stay with her, refusing the "unimaginable" offer from Meta.

 Startup culture, AGI mission and rare loyalty

-Loyalty comes not just from individuals but also from corporate ideology and culture.
-OpenAI has attracted talent from its early days with the promise of a historic mission: to develop artificial general intelligence (AGI) – systems that are smarter than humans in most areas.
+Loyalty comes not only from individuals but also from corporate ideology and culture.
+OpenAI has attracted talent from its early days with the promise of a historic mission: to develop artificial general intelligence (AGI) – systems that are smarter than humans in most fields.

-With a non-profit charter, OpenAI once set itself the goal of “serving humanity,” turning this vision into an almost religious mission.
+With a nonprofit charter, OpenAI once set out to be “for humanity,” turning this vision into a quasi-religious mission.

 Even the companies that spun out of OpenAI have maintained this culture.
 Murati left the company in September 2024 and founded Thinking Machines in February.